CortexIntelligentAutomation/docs/content/en/docs/2025.9/FAQs/change-logging-levels/change-block-logging.md

 ---
-title: "Change Block Logging Levels"
+title: "Change Block Logging Level"
-linkTitle: "Change Block Logging Levels"
+linkTitle: "Change Block Logging Level"
 description: "Instructions on how to change the Logging Level for Block Logging."
 weight: 5
 ---